JuBiotech/MooViE/docs/source/intro.md

 The Multi-objective optimization Visualization Engine (MooViE) is developed at the Institute of Bio- and Geosciences 1 (IBG-1) of the Forschungszentrum Jülich.
-MooViE is an easy-to-use tool to display multidimensional data.
-It is designed for pareto optima with up to eight optimization criteria.
+MooViE is an easy-to-use tool to display multidimensional data from all research domains.

 ![Example MooViE scene for robust experimental design](images/red.png)